 This summary highlights some of the information contained elsewhere or incorporated by reference in this prospectus supplement and the accompanying prospectus.
 It is not complete and may not contain all of the information that you may want to consider.
 You should read this entire prospectus supplement, the accompanying prospectus, any free writing prospectus relating to this offering and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus carefully.
-In particular, you should read the more detailed information set forth under "Risk Factors" in this prospectus supplement and the accompanying prospectus and the consolidated financial statements and the related notes included elsewhere or incorporated by reference in this prospectus supplement and the accompanying prospectus supplement and the accompanying prospectus supplement and the consolidated financial statements and the related notes included elsewhere or incorporated by reference in this prospectus supplement and the accompanying prospectus and the consolidated financial statements and the related notes included elsewhere or incorporated by reference in this prospectus supplement and the accompanying prospectus.
+In particular, you should read the more detailed information set forth under "Risk Factors" in this prospectus supplement and the accompanying prospectus supplement and the related notes included elsewhere or incorporated by reference in this prospectus supplement and the reference in this prospectus.